Saturday 18 May 2019

 Parking for all riders is available on the east side of the parking lot next to The Cask parking area

-Riders are advised to book rooms at or near the start/finish.
+Although there is some shared access to a hotel guest room, riders are advised to book private rooms at or near the start/finish.
 Please don't try to drive a long distance before or after a tough brevet.
 Make your own reservations by directly contacting your chosen hotel.
 The start/finish hotel is the Holiday Inn Express at 90 Kunkle Dr, Easton PA.
 PA Randonneurs will have a group code there.
 Should you want to stay at the start/finish hotel, reserve your room early!
 The block of rooms is limited and group codes expire 30 days before the event.
 Another option that is an easy bike ride away is the Quality Inn at 2415 Nazareth Rd.
 Further out, there several other hotels in Easton you may choose from.